AlshehriAli0/survey-script/README.md

 ## Overview 🌟
-This script automates filling out *IAU* surveys on the Estibana platform using Puppeteer, a Node.js library for browser automation.
+This script automates filling out *IAU* surveys on the Estibana platform.
 It logs in with your credentials, navigates through the surveys, fills out ratings, and submits them.

 ---